• Skip to primary navigation

 • Paint and brush (for painting internal cut section of door if timber)

-To find the centre of the door your should measure the width of the door and divide by two.
-Mark an "x" on this point on the door as this will be where the centre of the cat flap is.
-Always remember to measure twice and cut once!
+To find the centre of the door, measure its width and divide by two.
+Mark an "X" on this point on the door as this will be where the centre of the cat flap needs to be sited.
+Always remember to measure twice as once it’s cut, you can’t glue it back together again!

-Mark the Cat Flap Outline on the Door
+Step 3 – Mark Cat Flap Outline on the Door

 If for any reason you do not have the instructions you will need to dismantle the cat flap and mark out the opening on paper in order to measure the required hole diameter.